NicoloTrevisan/GenomicICAComponents/README.md

 3.2 Dimensionality and Component Selection

-	•	The decomposition was performed on raw and z-transformed SNP effect sizes, generating up to 200 components.
+	•	The decomposition was performed on raw and z-transformed SNP effect sizes.
-	•	Dimension 50 was chosen as the maximum for further analysis, balancing explained variance and model complexity.
-	•	Dimension 10 was identified as optimal, providing the best trade-off between reproducibility, interpretability, and model complexity.
+	•	Dimension 16 was identified as optimal, providing the best trade-off between reproducibility, interpretability, and model complexity.